 Creator Kevin Williamson based Dawson's Creek on his own youth.
 The characters may not look or sound 15, but the clever interplay gives the show heart.
 Dawson's Creek has an almost fourth-window self-awareness, for example when Dawson explains that they use big words because they watch too many movies.
 Highlights of the first season include Dawson's discovery that his perfect home life may not be so perfect, an unwelcome reminder of Jen's past, Breakfast Club takeoff "Detention," Scream takeoff "The Scare," a beauty contest in which two unlikely competitors square off, and a heart-rending finale.
 It's homey enough to be almost wholesome, yet edgy enough to keep even later teens engaged.

 I'm a sucker for the truth.
 We're smart people - don't insult our intelligence with stupid lies!
+That's the gist of this program.
 Adam dissects society and tells the truth about lies we've been taught to accept at face value.

 Warning - Adam may make you feel foolish.
 In the first season alone, he'll tell you why engagement rings are a ripoff, airport security is useless, why there's no legitimate way to purchase a new car, what CSI has all wrong, most seafood is mislabeled, even experts can't really tell the difference between a $6 and $600 bottle of wine, and so on.
 Think vitamin supplements, summer slides, Santa Claus, Puritans, and even death.
 It's all done tongue-in-cheek with sarcastic humor.